- Introduction

 Verification, Signing and Transfer of Funds

 The borrower’s lawyer will be responsible for explaining the mortgage agreement in plain terms to the borrowers.
 This service is typically called Independent Legal Representation or Independent Legal Advice, and it is needed to ensure the borrowers fully understand the mortgage agreement.
-The borrower’s lawyer works together with the lender’s lawyers to get the final documents signed and finish the transfer of funds.
+Borrower’s and lender’s lawyers collaborate to finalize documents and complete fund transfer for a property transaction.

 Who Regulates Mortgage Brokers That Work With Private Lenders?

-The question is often asked whether private lenders are regulated just as other mortgage brokers are in Ontario.
-The answer is that private lenders are not regulated directly, but the mortgage brokers and agents they work with are.
+The question often arises whether private lenders are regulated similarly to other mortgage brokers in Ontario.
+The fact is, private lenders themselves are not directly regulated, but the mortgage brokers and agents they collaborate with are.

 The Mortgage Brokerages, Lenders and Administrators Act mandated in 2006 dictates that all businesses and individuals that carry out mortgage brokering services are to be licensed and registered with the government agency that is responsible for overseeing mortgage brokering, the Financial Services Regulatory Authority (FSRA), formerly known as Financial Services Commission of Ontario (FSCO).

 Private lending is not only a very widely used lending service.
 It is also a safe loaning option with regulations in place similar to other traditional lenders.
-Given the wide demand for loans that are relatively fast to process and only needed for short term financing, private lending remains and will continue to be a very desirable option for many as they reach their specific mortgage goals.
+Private lending is favoured for its quick processing and suitability for short-term financing in reaching mortgage goals.

 How to Select a Private Lender to Suit Your Needs